lukdwo/OpenWRT-collectd-MQTT-HA/README.md

             manufacturer: Netgear
 ```

 It allows to create a MQTT device, so all entities are grouped nicely.
-Replace these example values for **each sensor** entering what you like.
+Replace these example values for **each sensor** entering what you like, these are just informational labels.
+Use the same values for each entity!

 When you are done with text editing, paste the code in your configuration.yaml on Home Assistant.

 Save the file and restart Home Assistant.

-When finished, you will have a new MQTT device named after the name you have chosen above, and the entities will be populated!
+When finished, you will have a new MQTT device named after the name you have chosen above, and the entities will be populated.

-Some entities require additional OpenWRT mod packages.
+Please note that some entities require additional OpenWRT mod packages.

 ## Dashboard and card setup